Complete Recipe Schema Markup Guide 2026: Real Implementation Example

 Key Takeaways

-• Provide high-quality images (1200px+ width)
+• Provide high-quality images at 1200px+ width minimum

-• For roundup posts, use ItemList with nested Recipe objects
+• For roundup posts, use ItemList with nested Recipe objects per dish

-• Never fake ratings or reviews
+• Never add fake ratings — only include aggregateRating with real user reviews

-• Test thoroughly before publishing
+• Test with Google Rich Results Test before publishing

-• Monitor Search Console for errors
+• Monitor Search Console Enhancements section after publishing

 Real-World Resources